bmwcarit/joynr/wiki/java.md

 ### Register provider in non-default backends

-If not specified otherwise, a new provider is registered in the default backend (The first one defined in `PROPERTY_GBIDS` [Joynr Java Settings](JavaSettings.md).
-If this property is not set by the user, then a default value is used for it.).
+If not specified otherwise, a new provider is registered only in the default backend (The first one defined in `PROPERTY_GBIDS` [Joynr Java Settings](JavaSettings.md) at the clustercontroller).
-To register a provider in different backends, the respective GBIDs have to be included.
+To register a provider in different backends, the respective GBIDs have to be included by calling `withGbids(selectedGbids)` in the `ProviderRegistrar`.
+The global registration itself will be performed by the clustercontroller via the GlobalCapabilitiesDirectory instance in the backend of the first provided **GBID**.

 ```java
 ...